nihpo/SynthHealthData/README.md

 # Our Business Model
 NIHPO partners with clients to solve their health data challenges through the use of synthetic data.

+We’re not in the business of selling time—we sell momentum for your business.
+Do you want to haggle over hours, time, and costs, or do you want the ideas that will give momentum to your business?

 We do not charge per hour, or per user.
 We sign long-term engagements where we bring all our expertise, and all our staff, to the table.
 We customize our tools and services to meet each organization's unique needs.